namrata4447/Aatmani-Project-Doc/README.md

 #### Workflow 10
 ### Logging Tools installation and setup
 #### EFK [ Elasticsearch, Fluent-bit and Kibana ]
-- [EFK] [df1] - is a suite of tools combining Elasticsearch, Fluent-bit and Kibana to manage logs.
+- EFK- is a suite of tools combining Elasticsearch, Fluent-bit and Kibana to manage logs.
-- [EFK stack] [df1] - is a centralized logging which identifies problems with servers or applications.
+- EFK stack - is a centralized logging which identifies problems with servers or applications.
 It searches for the logs in a single place, helps to find issues in multiple servers by connecting logs for a specific time series.
-- [ElasticSearch] [df1] - Acts as a database where the data is collected and logs will be stored.
+- ElasticSearch - Acts as a database where the data is collected and logs will be stored.
-- [Fluent-Bit] [df1] - is an open source, light-weight, and multi-platform service created for data collection mainly logs and streams of data.
+- Fluent-Bit - is an open source, light-weight, and multi-platform service created for data collection mainly logs and streams of data.
-- [Kibana] [df1] - is a visualization tool, which accesses the logs from Elasticsearch and is able to display to the user in the form of line graph, bar graph, pie charts etc.
+- Kibana - is a visualization tool, which accesses the logs from Elasticsearch and is able to display to the user in the form of line graph, bar graph, pie charts etc.

 #### Installation and set-up of Elasticseach: